oraNod/ansible-conversion-playbooks/README.md

-# Conversion playbooks for Ansible
+# Plaintext markup conversion playbooks (pandoc + ansible)

-These are some Ansible playbooks that can convert markdown and RST to asciidoc.
+These Ansible playbooks convert markdown and RST to asciidoc.
 Other conversions are possible too.

 ## Conversion tools